 A-value

 a-value.xls.
 The A-value is a standard way of describing the flux of water through a membrane.
+It is also a most peculiar and strange unit, making it next to impossible to use for a comparison between membranes from various producers.

 The program can be used to calculate: